voltive/amz_sp_api/lib/messaging-api-model/README.md

 api_instance = AmzSpApi::MessagingApiModel::MessagingApi.new
 amazon_order_id = 'amazon_order_id_example' # String | An Amazon order identifier.
 This specifies the order for which you want a list of available message types. marketplace_ids = ['marketplace_ids_example'] # Array<String> | A marketplace identifier.
-This specifies the marketplace in which the order was placed.
-Only one marketplace can be specified.
+This identifies the marketplace in which the order was placed.
+You can only specify one marketplace.

 begin